 Clearly an ancient and adaptive behavior that tends to keep groups together and equitably cared for

-Yet, I am actually very glad I have read Sebastian Junger’s Tribe.
-There is a lot of deep wisdom here.
+Yet, I am glad I have read Sebastian Junger’s Tribe.
+And I learned a few more things.

 Israelis fighting to defend their homeland -or supposed homeland- had low levels of PTSD.
 But Americans shipped overseas to fight wars they have no idea about, among troops that have little in common with each other, had higher levels of mental issues.

 - Great book to understand people’s need to connect

 Tribe is also a great textbook to understand humans as social animals.
 To understand our need to connect and belong.